What We Publish

 That being said, there are certain things that we don't publish.
 Among them are:

-– poorly written works with unintentional grammatical errors;
+– poorly written works with unintentional grammatical errors and typos;

 – any work intended for little children.
-We focus on writing intended for adults and young adults (it’s okay if your work sits somewhere between children’s and young adult’s);
+We focus on writing intended for adults and young adults;

 – religious texts as well as texts with strong religious undertones;